 SESSION is a landmark collaborative performance celebrating London’s Afrobeats scene and is one of three Tottenham originals in our LIFT 2018 festival.
 The process started over two years ago when celebrated British choreographer Dan Canham spent a few weeks getting to know all our friends in Tottenham.

 In this explosive outdoor gathering Still House join forces with Tottenham’s Steppaz Performing Arts Academy and North London’s Afrobeats powerhouse, Empire Sounds to create an exhilarating night of dance and live music where everyone is welcome.

-SESSION takes place at Bernie Grant Arts Centre from 22 – 30 June during our LIFT 2018 festival and toured to The Station in Bristol from 27-29 July before returning to London at the National Theatre’s River Stage on 10 and 11 August.
+SESSION took place at Bernie Grant Arts Centre from 22 – 30 June during our LIFT 2018 festival and toured to The Station in Bristol from 27-29 July before returning to London at the National Theatre’s River Stage on 10 and 11 August.

 To Do List